zrshishir/auth/README.md

 	- Json file of postman api collection in the root directory named `laravel authentication.postman_collection.json

 ## Project setup
-	Project setup details are described below step by step: The front end project for this project is [here](https://github.com/zrshishir/product-frontend).
-First, follow these steps then front end [project](git@github.com:zrshishir/product-frontend) steps
+	Project setup details are described below step by step:.
+First, follow these steps
 		1. Download or clone the project from [auth](git@github.com:zrshishir/auth.git).
 		2. Go to the project's root directory and run the command `composer install` or `composer update`
 		3. After successfully composer updation set up your database credentials on .env file